Investment trusts usually outperform funds over the long term, but what are they and how do they differ from funds? We delve into the detail.

 At the time of writing, in early May 2020, the ‘rainy day’ reserves will be tested again, as a dividend drought has emerged following moves by various companies to cut or cancel dividends in response to the coronavirus pandemic.

 While no one can pre-empt the decisions that will be made by investment trust boards as to whether to cut, maintain or increase their dividend payments, the good news is that UK equity income trusts are in a healthy position to continue to satisfy income-hungry shareholders.

 Analysis by the investment companies team at Investec Securities (at the end of March) found that all 17 UK equity income investment trusts that it analysed (although there are 24 in the sector as a whole) would be able to endure a 30% fall in dividend income from their underlying holdings over the next year, and still pay a progressive dividend (it modelled a 3% rise).
 The 30% figure was used because this is the dividend decline that is being priced in by the futures market.

 Will investment trusts suit me?

 Investment trust performance can involve rather more ups and downs than the unit trust equivalent (because of gearing and the effect of movements in the discount).
 But if you're invested for the long term, it's not worth worrying too much about short-term swings.

 Big, steady, internationally diversified trusts, for instance - of which there are many examples in the global sector - can form an ideal portfolio core.

 Many global and UK trusts are also ideal for income-seekers, because of their ability to smooth dividend payouts over the years.

-We make every effort to ensure our beginner's guides are kept up-to-date.
+.
+This beginner guide was updated on 5 May 2020.
 However, in the constantly shifting environment of investment and financial services, occasions may arise where elements of a guide become out-of-date.
 Please double-check the facts before taking any important financial decisions.